FreakDroid/100-days-of-code/log.md

 **Today's Progress**: I started the Sass course and I feel excited.

-**Thoughts** I've recently started coding on Sass, the course is amazing.
+**Thoughts** I've recently started coding on Sass, the course is amazing but my Internet connection is not very good.
 Today I didn't work on algorithm from hacker rank, because I was focused on the course.